Recognizing Ulcer Symptoms and What to Do About Them

 Common Ulcer Symptoms That Shouldn’t Be Ignored

-If you’ve ever had stomach pain that won’t quite go away – or gets worse when you’re hungry – you might already be familiar with the classic signs.
-These symptoms of stomach ulcers can vary a little depending on the type (duodenal, gastric, etc.), but the root causes are often the same, especially when Helicobacter pylori is involved.
+If youโve ever had stubborn stomach pain that wonโt quite go away – or pain that gets worse when youโre hungry – you might already be familiar with the classic signs.
+These symptoms can vary a little depending on the type (duodenal, gastric, etc.), but the root cause is nearly always Helicobacter pylori.
+There’s a less than 20% chance of other factors causing an ulcer.

 Burning pain in the stomach:

 Not just morning breath.
 H. pylori can increase stomach pH, which leads to ammonia production.
 That foul smell?
-It’s a sign something’s off internally.
+Itโs a sign somethingโs off internally. - Chest pain (that isnโt heart-related):

-Your digestive system is trying to work, but it’s out of sync.
-The extra gas and discomfort are just part of that disarray.
+Your digestive system is trying to work, but itโs out of sync.
+The extra gas and discomfort are just part of that disarray. - Gastritis (chronic inflammation):

 This can go hand in hand with ulcers.
 H. pylori has a spiral shape that helps it burrow deep into the stomach lining, which triggers inflammation and irritation.